tusharmath/rwc/README.md

 | component.update | <code>function</code> | a redux reducer for updating component state. |
 | component.view | <code>function</code> | takes in the state and returns a dom tree. |

+### Show your support
+⭐ this repo

+Would really appreciate if you could suggest improvements in docs.